On a theorem of B. Keller on Yoneda algebras of simple modules

 since the component $\F_k$ is a morphism of degree $1-k$.
-The theorem now follows by induction on $d\geq1$. \end{proof}
+This finishes the proof. \end{proof}

-\begin{remark} In a MathOverflow post~\cite{MadKel}, Madsen gives an outline of Keller's original proof of the theorem, which is unpublished.
-Keller's proof uses the description of the category of finite-dimensional modules over a finite-dimensional algebra $A$ as the category of twisted stalks on the Yoneda algebra $\Ext[A]{S}{S}$ with its minimal $\A$-algebra structure.
+\begin{remark} In a MathOverflow post~\cite{MadKel}, Madsen gives an outline of Keller's original proof of the theorem, which is unpublished.\footnote{But see~\cite[Thm.~3.22]{KM21a}.} Keller's proof uses the description of the category of finite-dimensional modules over a finite-dimensional algebra $A$ as the category of twisted stalks on the Yoneda algebra $\Ext[A]{S}{S}$ with its minimal $\A$-algebra structure.
 In fact, one may replace the ambient abelian category by the exact subcategory of objects filtered by a finite collection of objects, with $\operatorname{Ext}^*$ now understood in this exact subcategory.
-Our proof avoids making explicit use of the category of twisted stalks by instead reducing the problem to a computation with Nakayama algebras. \end{remark}
+Our proof, which can be adapted to this more general setting with the appropriate modifications, avoids making explicit use of the category of twisted stalks by instead reducing the problem to a computation with Nakayama algebras. \end{remark}